nikvo1/napari-nuclephaser/README.md

 napari-nuclephaser is an open-source Napari plugin designed for scientists who need to measure cell proliferation rates, analyze population growth, and perform individual cell tracking on timelapse microscopy images.
 It utilizes [Ultralytics](https://docs.ultralytics.com/) YOLO object detection models and [obss/sahi](https://github.com/obss/sahi) sliced inference methods to detect cell nuclei on brightfield and fluorescent images of any size, including large whole slide ones.
 Learn more with [documentation](https://napari-nuclephaser.readthedocs.io/en/latest/index.html) and [paper](https://www.biorxiv.org/content/10.1101/2025.05.13.653705v1).

+NEW!
+If default NuclePhaser models aren't accurate enough on your specific use case, you can finetune them for free with cloud GPU using [Google Colab NuclePhaser finetuning notebook](https://colab.research.google.com/drive/1hKMVQqYS0I_GrkYvdz23tPc8FCv2oJvh?usp=sharing).
+It is specifically designed for users without coding experience.

 ## Nuclei detection

 We trained a series of [YOLOv5](https://github.com/ultralytics/yolov5) and [YOLOv11](https://github.com/ultralytics/ultralytics) models to detect nuclei on phase contrast images.
 It can be used for counting cells or for individual cell tracking (using nuclei detections as tracking markers).
 Prominent features of this approach are: